Capacity: 3,500 (Seats 554)

 Telephone: 01375 644166

 Club Nickname: The Rocks

 Overlooked by the church of Saint Mary the Virgin on one corner and surrounded by leafy countryside, the ground is situated in quite an attractive setting.
 The ground itself though, is a bit of an odd affair.
 On one side is a small covered Main Stand, which sits astride the halfway line and has a seated capacity of just 160.
 There are also a number of supporting pillars running across this side of the stand.
 On one side of this stand is a snack bar and club shop, whilst there are also two large box-like structures, that are stacked on top of one another.
 All these are painted in a dark green, as well as the turnstiles entrance and a couple of other smaller temporary buildings located on the other side of the Main Stand, in an effort to try and make them blend into their rural surroundings.

-During the 2016-2017 season, the Rookery Hill ground was renamed the FutureFuel Stadium in a corporate sponsorship deal.
+In 2019 the Rookery Hill ground was renamed the Grayers Graphics Stadium in a corporate sponsorship deal.

 The Club have ambitious plans to sell their Rookery Hill ground for housing and build a new stadium a couple of miles away at Billet Field in Stanford-le-Hope.
 However the scheme is subject to planning permission being granted, a decision on which is still being awaited upon from the Local Authority.

 A visit to East Thurrock is usually a hassle free and enjoyable one.
 Fans are rarely segregated at games, so you can still enjoy the traditional 'swapping of ends' by supporters at half time.
 Plus with some small roof covers available providing some shelter, then fans are able to make themselves heard.
 Although the ground is quite basic, the facilities are adequate and normally a friendly welcome awaits at Rookery Hill.